a

 “Ur was indeed given kingship, but it was not given an eternal reign.
 From time immemorial, since the Land was founded, until people multiplied, who has ever seen a reign of kingship that would take precedence for ever?”

-From alienating the people from their gods through deception, it was but a small step to deceive the people about the source of divine knowledge and truth.
-Even though truthfulness had always been proclaimed a sacred gift from the world of the spirit, in the words of the traders and their god Ea [Akkadian name for the Sumerian Enki], deceit had suddenly been declared a divinely decreed attribute, a me [its ancient Mesopotamian name] .
+From alienating the people from their gods through deception, it was but a small step for the rulers to deceive the people about the source of divine knowledge and truth.
+Even though truthfulness had always been proclaimed a sacred gift from the world of the spirit, in the words of the traders and their god Ea [Akkadian name for the Sumerian Enki], deceit had suddenly been declared a divinely decreed attribute, a me [its ancient Mesopotamian name].
 It is not openly stated in the texts that deceit had trumped truth, that had wisely never been declared.
 Instead, the issue was solved in a very simple way: by no longer mentioning truth.
 Whence in the pre-commercial, pre-civilized epoch truth had been the highest good, a gift from supreme god of heaven Anu, in the new world order the art of deception was glorified.

 The Babylonian Empire